Harmony Biosciences Holdings Inc. (HRMY) Shares Down Despite Recent Market Volatility

 HRMY’s Market Performance

-The stock of Harmony Biosciences Holdings Inc. (HRMY) has seen a -21.82% decrease in the past week, with a -23.66% drop in the past month, and a -39.54% fall in the past quarter.
-The volatility ratio for the week is 8.63%, and the volatility levels for the past 30 days are at 5.11% for HRMY.
-The simple moving average for the last 20 days is -20.87% for HRMY stock, with a simple moving average of -34.39% for the last 200 days.
+HRMY stock saw a decrease of 1.07% in the past week, with a monthly decline of -28.12% and a quarterly a decrease of -41.22%.
+The volatility ratio for the week is 7.36%, and the volatility levels for the last 30 days are 5.48% for Harmony Biosciences Holdings Inc. (HRMY).
+The simple moving average for the last 20 days is -21.68% for HRMY stock, with a simple moving average of -37.28% for the last 200 days.

 Analysts’ Opinion of HRMY